What is the integrity of a work of art?

 • documented restoration interventions.

-In terms of the UNESCO Operational Guidelines, these criteria reflect the aspects of completeness and intactness.
-If original substance is missing or has been significantly altered, the core of the integrity is affected.
+When applied to the UNESCO Guidelines, these criteria correspond to the aspects of completeness and integrity.
+If original material is missing or has been significantly altered, the integrity of the site is fundamentally compromised.

 In addition to the material dimension, immaterial criteria are crucial.
 These include: